jasm37/SuperCompW1617/README.md

 # SuperCompW1617
 ## Contents
-  1.How to set up git on SuperMUC
+  1. How to set up git on SuperMUC
-  2.Bash file
+  2. Bash file

 ## How to set up git on SuperMUC:

 Only works for repositories of github.com, not for lrz gitlab repositories );